web-fragments/web-fragments/docs/src/pages/documentation/elements.md

 Web Fragments uses `custom elements` as an implementation detail to embed applications in an existing user-interface.
 By using custom elements keep the implementation lightweight and benefit from using `shadowRoot` for style encapsulation.

-Additionally, all scripts of the fragment application execute in an isolated JavaScript context via a mechanism known as [reframing](./reframed.md)
+Additionally, all scripts of the fragment application execute in an isolated JavaScript context.

 ## Custom elements registration